thanhhaimai/uv-repo-template/setup/README.md

 # Setup Scripts

-This directory contains setup and maintenance scripts for the repository.
+This directory contains setup and maintenance scripts for the uv-repo-template project.
+These scripts automate the development environment setup and maintenance tasks.

 ## Scripts Overview

 - **`setup.sh`**: Initial development environment setup
 - **`upgrade.sh`**: Comprehensive environment upgrade and maintenance
+- **`setup-utils.sh`**: Utility library used by other scripts

 ## `setup.sh` - Initial Setup

 The initial setup script that prepares your development environment for the first time.

-The script is designed to be idempotent - you can safely re-run it multiple times without issues.
+The script is designed to be **idempotent** - you can safely re-run it multiple times without issues.

 ### What it does